Jeremy Whitley: Career

 In 2011, Whitley created the comic series, Princeless, a series about a young black princess determined to break the norms of what a princess should be.
 According to Whitley, Princeless was conceived thus:

 "Princeless came from a confluence of issues I had.
 I’ve always had a lot of close geek girl friends and I’m always looking for strong female characters in comics to share with them.
 I think there just aren’t enough.
 When I married my wife, I got to know her younger sisters and some of her cousins.
 As young girls of color none of them had ever picked up a comic book (except my wife) and why should they?
 I can count on one hand the number of black women you can find on your comic book stand right now, not to mention the number who are positive portrayals.
 The same holds true for women of color in fantasy stories.
 I wanted my daughter to have comic books she could love the same way I’ve loved mine.
 Not to mention, I’m a little leery about the princess culture and what it actually teaches girls."

 Also in 2011, Whitley was hired as the Director of Marketing and Public Relations at Action Lab Entertainment, focusing on the solicitations, reviews, press releases, and interviews for new releases.
 Whitley has also acted as a co-writer for 2012 digital mini-series "GlobWorld" and the current series "NFL RushZone".
 In addition, Whitley has also been a regular writer for IDW's My Little Pony: Friendship is Magic and My Little Pony: Friends Forever.

 From 2016 to 2019, Whitley was the principal creator and writer of the Marvel Comics series The Unstoppable Wasp, across two runs of eight and ten issues respectively.
-His work on The Unstoppable Wasp received attention for "bringing a nuanced understanding understanding of mental health, and bipolar disorder in particular" to Marvel comics, also drawing praise from bipolar advocates and mental health professionals.
+His work on The Unstoppable Wasp received attention for "bringing a nuanced understanding understanding of mental health, and bipolar disorder in particular" to Marvel comics, also drawing praise from bipolar advocates, and mental health professionals, as well as Aromancing of Gwendolyn Poole, exploring the concept of queerplatonic relationship-seeking aroace people, published in 2023.